ajaypendyala/Library_Rails_App/README.md

 The user along with his team members (optional) will receive emails on booking a room, and when he/she requests a new password.

 ###**User booking restriction**
 A library member can reserve only one room at a particular date and time.
 Only after his/her reservation is released, he/she can proceed to reserve another room.
-But an admin can allow a library member to reserve multiple rooms at one time.
+But an admin can allow a library member to book multiple rooms in the future.

 ##**Edge cases**

-1. When the admin deletes a user with a active booking, the booking is also deleted.
+1. When the admin deletes a user with a active booking, the booking associated is also deleted.

-2. When the admin deletes a room with a booking on it, the booking is also deleted.
+2. When the admin deletes a room with a booking on it, the booking associated is also deleted.

-3. The user can only make one booking at a time, and can't make a booking that doesn't start within one week.

 ##**Tests Implemented**